moliver28/research-handbook/content/handbook/security/corporate/systems/okta/user/faq/_index.md

 ### How can I change the order in which my apps appear?

-To change the order of your apps, click and hold on an app icon, then drag and drop the app to the location you would like it to be displayed.
+You can click and hold on an app icon to drag and drop the app to the location that you would like it to be displayed.

 ### Bookmarks

 A bookmark is a way to save the URL login of an app not currently available to you.
 When you create a new bookmark, your Okta dashboard will display an app icon to that app URL login.
 This bookmark will only store the URL, not your username and password.

 To add a bookmark, go to the `+Add Apps` button on the top right of your dashboard to open a search menu.
 Search for your app.
 If no app is found, Okta will display the option to create a bookmark.
 Enter the URL of the app and the name of the bookmark you would like displayed.
-Click ‘Add’ button to create your bookmark.
-Click on "Home” at the top of your dashboard to see your new bookmark.
+Click the **Add** button to create your bookmark.
+Click on **Home** at the top of your dashboard to see your new bookmark.

 ### Remove Unused App